Training tools for developing great people skills.

 Exercise Instructions

-Have everybody on your team pair up, and give them two questions.
-Each person must ask the other person one of the two questions, and the other person must answer.
-Make sure that the questions are simple and have a straightforward answer—but they should require the listener to genuinely hear every word of the question.
+Have everybody on your team pair up and give each team two questions.
+Each person must ask their partner one of the two questions they were given, and their partner must answer the question.
+Make sure that the questions are simple and have a straightforward answer – but they should require the listener to genuinely hear every word of the question.
 Here are two examples to illustrate the activity:

-• You are driving a bus.
+- You are driving a bus.
 It leaves at 8:30 with 33 people.
 It stops to drop off ten passengers and pick up five.
-It travels further south, where it drops off another five passengers and picks up another 6.
+It travels further south, where it drops off another five passengers and picks up another six people.
 It arrives in New York two hours later.
 What was the driver’s name?

 See?
-You probably got these wrong too!
-It’s natural for us to assume we already know the question asked, and only half-listen as a result.
+You probably got these wrong, too!
+It’s natural for us to assume we already know the question that’s asked and only half-listen as a result.
 This is a great way to emphasize how if we don’t listen carefully, we will likely answer incorrectly, which can cause trouble in customer service situations.
+When customer service agents fail to listen attentively, they risk missing key details and provide either incorrect or inaccurate information as a result.
+This diminishes the quality of the service but also hurts the customer’s trust and confidence in the organization.
 Encourage participants to approach every customer interaction with this kind of focused attention, listening critically to the customer’s every word, and responding thoughtfully.

 Exercise to Improve Empathy

 Understanding and respecting someone else’s perspective is crucial for addressing conflicts with a customer and creating a warm impression.
 But this can be especially difficult if the employee has never personally experienced the customer’s issue before.
-Role-playing activities can be a great way to help your employees learn how to exercise empathy.
+Role-playing activities can be a great way to help your employees learn how to exercise empathy by creating experiences that place them in the shoes of the customer.

 Exercise Instructions

-Split your team into groups of three, where one member is the customer, another is the employee, and the third is an observer.
-Each group is issued three different customer problems that are specific to your industry or business setting.
+Split your customer service team into groups of three, where one member is the customer, another is the employee, and the third is an observer.
+Each group is issued three different real-life customer problems that are specific to your industry or business setting.
 Have each team act out their respective scenario, and then have them switch roles and problems.
-This gives everybody involved a chance to play each role, understanding the issue from various perspectives.

 Exercise to Improve Problem-Solving

 Solving complicated problems on the fly is a critical component of ensuring customer satisfaction, especially in a situation where something has gone wrong.
 While it’s true that upset customers often want an apology and acknowledgment of error, what they really want is to know what you’re going to do to fix their problem.
-Your customer service representatives need to have strong problem-solving skills.
+Your customer service representatives need to have strong problem-solving skills when dealing with customer complaints to ensure that customers receive what they actually want.
 Here’s a quick exercise to get your employees comfortable thinking creatively about how to solve customer problems.

 Exercise Instructions